WHY I SHOOT ON FILM

 I shoot most of my work with a medium format Contax 645 on film.
 There’s something about a film image that can never be quite reproduced digitally.
 Film is so forgiving and flattering for skin tones.
 It erases blemishes and focuses on light.
 It has a unique aesthetic quality that speaks to so many of my clients.
 Colours on film are seemingly more subtle and more vibrant at the same time.
 Shadows are deeper, lights are brighter, yet the overall look is somehow infinitely soft.

-ON FILM EVERY SINGLE SHOT
+ON FILM EVERY SINGLE SHOT IS PRECIOUS

 Through years of me shooting digitally, while fine-tuning my editing process, I always looked to those photographers I admired.
 And even though I found myself getting closer to the look of their images, a certain magic was missing.
 I kept trying, but I was never really 100% happy with the end result of my digital images.
 Until I realised that all those photographers were shooting on film.